radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 To clearly distinguish the various secrets and keys, this document uses "shared secret" to mean "RADIUS shared secret", and Pre-Shared Key (PSK) to mean secret keys which are used with TLS-PSK.

 The purpose of the document is to help smooth the operational transition from the use of the insecure RADIUS/UDP to the use of the much more secure RADIUS/TLS.
-While we recognize that using PSKs is often less preferable to using public / private keys, the operational model of PSKs follows the legacy RADIUS "shared secret" model.
+While using PSKs is often less preferable to using public / private keys, the operational model of PSKs follows the legacy RADIUS "shared secret" model.
 As such, it can be easier for implementers and operators to transition to TLS when that transition is offered as a series of small changes.

 The intent for TLS-PSK is for it to be used in situations where there are a limited set of known clients.
 This situation mirrors the use-case of shared secrets.
-TLS-PSK is not suitable where servers are not previusly known, such as with client certificates, or with dynamic server lookups {{RFC7585}}.
+TLS-PSK is not suitable where servers are not previously known as with dynamic server lookups {{RFC7585}}.
+TLS-PSK is not suitable where clients or client identities are not previously known, as with client certificates.

 TLS-PSKs have the same issue of symmetric information between client and server: both parties know the secret key.
 A client could, in theory, pretend to be a server.
 In contrast, certificates are asymmetric, where it is impossible for the parties to assume the others identity.
 This symmetry in TLS-PSK is likely to cause limited security problems.
 RADIUS has used shared secrets for thirty years, and this vulnerability has not been known to be exploited.
 As such, we believe that this known issue is acceptable for TLS-PSK.